BenkadourKhaled/SOLID-Principes/README.md

 To address the problem of strong coupling between modules that makes modifications and testing difficult, apply the Dependency Inversion Principle (DIP).
 This principle states that:

-   1- High-level modules should not depend on low-level modules.
+ 1-High-level modules should not depend on low-level modules.
 Both should depend on abstractions (e.g., interfaces).
-   2- Abstractions should not depend on details.
+ 2-Abstractions should not depend on details.
 Details (implementations) should depend on abstractions.